rollinger/philib/Readme.md

 # OVERVIEW
 PhiLib contains a number of libraries and projects I did during my Core Curriculum at 42 Wolfsburg for the C language.
+Please use for your own study only.

 # CONTENT
 ::philib